kunukn/nuxt-3-auth0/README.md

 # Getting started

+## Auth flow

+Authorize Code with PKCE.

 ## Prerequisite

-- You need to have an Auth0 app.
+- You need to have an Auth0 account with Auth0 apps.
 - The `.env` must be updated with values from the Auth0 settings.

 ## Install steps: